-What size fire can I use your extinguishers on?
+What size fire can I use Fire One extinguishers on?

 Fire extinguishers are designed to be used in the first stages of a fire and as such are best suited for small fires.
 This means it is a surface fire that has not penetrated the combustable material.
 With that in mind you can check out the Class B fire demonstration on the Fire One TV page.
 You'll no doubt be impressed with its extinguishing ability.

 What's the main difference between the First Response and the Adventurer?